arlo397/GuardianAI/README.md

 ### Software Diagram
 The following software diagram captures the primary components and workflow of our system, describing the process in which...

+### Description of Folder Contents
+- `Dockerfile`: Contains instructions for building a Docker image of our program
+- `docker-compose.yaml`: YAML file used to replace running the `docker build` and `docker run` commands for deploying a container.
+Orchestrates 3 services together: Redis Database, Flask App, Worker.
+- `src/api.py`: Main Python script that interacts with our fraud data set, hosts the Flask app that allows the user to query for information, as well as interacts with the Redis database.
+    - [GET] `/data`: Returns all data from Redis
+    - [POST] `/data`: Puts data into Redis
+    - [DELETE] `/data`: Deletes data in Redis
+    - [GET] `/genes`: Returns json-formatted list of all hgnc_ids
+    - [GET] `/genes/<hgnc_id>`: Return all data associated with <hgnc_id>
+    - [GET] `/jobs/<jobid>` : Returns all job information for a given JOB ID
+    - [GET] `/jobs`: Returns all existing JOB IDs
+    - [POST] `/jobs`: Creates a new job with a unique identifier (uuid)
+        - The `/jobs` POST request must include a data packet in JSON format which is stored along with the job information.
+For our application, the client must provide the following JSON formatted data:
+          '{"Year Modified Start": <start_year>, "Year Modified End": <end_year>}' -H "Content-Type: application/json"
+    - [GET] `/results/<jobid>`: Return requested job result in the form of a JSON dictionary.
+If the job has not yet been finished, the api returns a message indicating so.
+- `src/jobs.py`: Initializes databases and provides the functionality to create/submit/put jobs on the queue.
+- `src/worker.py`: Pull jobs off of the queue and executes job functionality.
+- `requirements.txt`: Text file that lists all of the Python non-standard libraries used to develop the code.
+- `data/`: Local Directory for Redis container to presist data to file system across container executions.
+- `test/test_api.py`: Tests functionality in `src/api.py`
+- `test/test_jobs.py`: Tests functionailty in `src/jobs.py`
+- `test/test_worker.py`: Tests functionailty in `src/worker.py`

+Note: All throughout the code source, strategic logging is implemented to alert the developer of important events and bugs that arise.
+Logs are stored in `logger.log`

+To view the logger for each container, execute the following:  `docker exec -it <container_id> bash`. `logger.log` is found in `/app`.
+Logs concerning the `worker` container are found by executing the command for the `worker` container id.
+Get the container id by running: `docker ps -a`.

 ### Data
 ##### Source: https://www.kaggle.com/datasets/kelvinkelue/credit-card-fraud-prediction
 The dataset "Credit Card Fraud Prediction" is designed to evaluate and compare various fraud detection models.
 It comprises 555,719 records across 22 attributes, featuring a comprehensive mix of categorical and numerical data types with no missing values.
 Essential components of the dataset include: